RobinIR/Qualiexlore-With-Editing-Env/README.md

 ## JSON-Server
 A mock json-server backend is used to build this project.
 This backend is used for CRUD operations on Filters page and generate editable tree for Factors data.
 Data are stored in `db.json` file.
 Rest of the things are handeled by GraphQl server.

+For local setup:

-Run `npm install -g json-server` to install json server on the system Run `json-server --watch db.json` to run json server
+Run `npm install -g json-server`  --to install json server on the system Run `json-server --watch db.json` --to run json server

 For Docker use this image from dockerhub : robinkuri/quali-json-server